Berkshire's 2015-16 Annual Fund closes on June 30. Your gift, of any size, has a significant impact.

 Marie Arana of the Washington Post writes, “This is a book that should be read not only for its vivid drama but for its urgent message about the untapped power of girls.”
 I Am Malala is an autobiographical account of one young woman’s unrelenting ambition to empower girls and make education available to all.
 Starting with the Taliban’s insurgence into Pakistan’s tribal Swat Valley and ending with her speech to the United Nations, Malala takes the reader on a journey through the darkest days of her childhood to absolute hope in the midst of sheer malice.
 Through her story, we see the power and courage of one young woman who refuses to be silenced and argues for the supreme value of education: “Let us pick up our books and our pens,” the now 16-year-old told young leaders from 100 countries at the United Nations Youth Assembly in New York last year.
 “They are our most powerful weapons.
 One child, one teacher, one book, and one pen can change the world.
 Education is the only solution.”

-As part of the program, Shiza Shahid, CEO and co-founder of the Malala Fund, will be addressing the community and guests as the keynote speaker on September 19th.
+As part of the program, Shiza Shahid, CEO and co-founder of the Malala Fund, will be addressing the community as the keynote speaker on September 20th.
 A graduate of Stanford University, Shiza was previously a business analyst at McKinsey & Company in the Middle East.
 She is now leading the Malala Fund in its work to empower girls through education.
 Shiza was recently named one of TIME magazine’s “30 Under 30 World Changers” and to Forbes “30 Under 30″ list of social entrepreneurs.

 The primary goal of the ASR program is to promote critical thinking by approaching a work of literature, be it fiction or non-fiction, through various media.
 Students will have the opportunity to engage an author's work through not only a traditional literary perspective but also from a scientific, economic, or historic perspective.
 On a larger scale, this program encourages all constituents of the School (parents, faculty, staff and alumni) along with its local community, to be a part of this enriching program while embracing our School motto: Pro Vita Non Pro Schola Discimus, "Learning--not just for school but for life."